 From the past for the future

-Every personal experience, every individual story, every object from the past and every helping hand is a building block that keeps the BADEHAUS standing and intact as a place of memories.
-Were you expelled from your homeland and do you have recollections of the time after 1940 when today's Waldram was still called Föhrenwald?
-Then tell us what you witnessed.
-If you have found any objects from that time, bring them as exhibits for display in our museum.
-And if you want to be part in a project with cultural and social significance then come and support us.
-Help us in communicating and transporting history as an inspiration for the future.
+Every personal experience, every individual story, every object from the past and every helping hand are building blocks that keep the BADEHAUS alive as a place of remembrance.
+Were you expelled from your homeland or do you have memories of the time after 1940 when Waldram was still called Föhrenwald?
+Tell us what you experienced.
+Do you still have objects from that time?
+Then bring them our museum.
+Would you like to be part of a project with cultural and social significance?
+Then support us.
+Help us to convey history and thus provide inspiration for the future.

 PLANNING YOUR VISIT

 Saturday and Sunday 1 pm – 5 pm

 Extended opening hours for registered tours:

 Tuesday - Sunday 9 am - 5 pm